biofuture/aqmm/README.md

 ## Running the aqmm just by one command from sequence file

-By typing ./aqmm -h the help information will show here .
+By typing ./aqmm -h the help information will show here (Perl version 5 (5.1) need to run the program) .

 	perl ./aqmm -a <Input_metagenome_dir> -b <Input_metatranscriptome_dir> -m <Experimental_meta_data> -n <num_threads> -o <ouput_dir>
 	Author Jiang Xiao-Tao 2020-07